Have you ever been to some of the most beautiful Oahu lookout points? If not, we recommend you to go.

 Nuuanu Pali Lookout has an important historical place in the history of Hawaii.
 In 1795 in an effort to reunite all the Hawaiian Islands, King Kamehameha the Great fought his last battle here.

 Pali Lookout, as it is mostly know, is located on top of a 1200 foot-high cliff between Honolulu and the windward coast of Oahu.
-Pali Lookout offers magnificent views of a large stretch of Oahu’s east coast.
+It offers magnificent views of a large stretch of Oahu’s east coast.
 Including the cities of Kailua and Kaneohe and the green peaks of Ko’olau Mountain.
+Read more about this popular tourist spot here.

 The Makapu’u Point offers outstanding views of Oahu’s southeastern coastline.
 If you visit this lookout point, you will be rewarded with magnificent views of the windward coast and offshore islets.
 You will also see the historic red-roofed Makapu’u Lighthouse built in 1909.
 On a clear day, you may even see Moloka’i and Lana’i islands.

-Makapu’u Point lookout is located along the Kalanianaole Highway, near the southeastern tip of Oahu.
+This Oahu lookout point is located along the Kalanianaole Highway, near the southeastern tip of Oahu.
 This lookout offers absolutely breathtaking panoramic views.
 From November through May, it is also a preferred spot for whale watching.

 Makapu’u point overlooks the steep cliffs, Makapu’u Beach and two small islands called Rabbit Island (also known as Manana Island) and Kaohikaipu Island.